Maximum Influence teaches readers how to influence and persuade people through a series of science-backed techniques.

 - Clarity: the clearer the social validation aspect is, the better

 Mortensen goes into the de-individualization of the individual when being part of larger groups.

-An experiment showed how how children left alone were almost three times more likely to steal when in group than when alone, and more likely to steal when they hadn’t given their name, thus making them feel even more anonymous.
+An experiment showed how children left alone were almost three times more likely to steal when in a group than when alone, and more likely to steal when they hadn’t given their name, thus making them feel even more anonymous.

-Think for example of the hooligan phenomenon, or cat calls, which happen most frequently in group of guys.
+Think for example of the hooligan phenomenon, or cat calls, which happen most frequently in a group of guys.

 Social Validation in Marketing